manoharkamarushi/manok584/README.md

 - 👋 Hi, I’m Manohar
 - 👀 I’m interested in ui automation and backend automation.
-- 🌱 I’m currently learning cypress in typescripting
+- 🌱 I’m currently learning cypress using typescript.
-- 💞️ I’m looking to collaborate on cypress e2e framework development
+- 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me - manohar.kamarushi@gmail.com
+- 📫 You can reach me on ... manoharautomation22@gmail.com

 <!---
 manok584/manok584 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.